top of page

 $3,500

-We are an international organization led by the community.
-We work alongside community members, building upon their own knowledge and experiences so that they themselves become their own health care providers, engineers, teachers, and cooperative business members.
+Concern America is an international organization led by the community.
+It works alongside community members, building upon their own knowledge and experiences so that they themselves become their own health care providers, engineers, teachers, and cooperative business members.

 Pedals 4 Progress